Splitting, Splicing and Projection in BPD Personalities

 rageful outbursts, passive-aggression,

 and a litany of other health concerns.
 In short, suppression of

 feelings can be deadly to our Self and others.

 Borderline splits-off from the less favorable features within him/herself,

-and cannot tolerate them in you.
+and won't tolerate them in you.
 The People Pleaser has similarly

-accepts them in their Borderline, way beyond when it makes logical
+accepts them in their Borderline, way beyond when it makes practical

-who cannot accept themselves fully, or be healthy and whole.
+accept themselves fully, or be emotionally whole and well.
 This

 abandonment; "if I'm not at ease with

 and frantic efforts to avoid rejection are engaged in by